Bags

 Rangefinder

 There are cameras, and then there are ones that reveal heartache long buried.
-I think we’re chasing understanding when it comes to our photography, and a high-quality rangefinder is one of those rare cameras that has nothing to do with specs and everything to do with the heart.
+I think we’re chasing understanding when it comes to our photography, and a high-quality rangefinder is one of those rare cameras that has nothing to do with specs and everything to do with the human heart.

 Film